chrhaeusler/readmedraft/README.md

 3) Adressen sind mitunter nicht öffentlich zugänglich

+## clone the DataLad dataset
+comment: probably the correct start of the readme; where do we wanna host the dataset? following are the steps to create the dataset from scratch

 ## install subdatasets and get the raw data

     # install subdataset that provides motion corrected fMRI data from the audio-visual movie and its audio-description